OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug_exposure/DEX14.md

 # DEX14: Among people who take drug A, how many take drug B at the same time?

 ## Description
+Calculate among the people who take a drug from a given class, how many take another given drug class at the same time.

 ## Query
 The following is a sample run of the query.
 The input parameters are highlighted in  blue  S